Fix and Flip Loans

 Hard Money Loan

-While hard money loans have higher interest rates, they offer several advantages that can justify the cost.
-For instance, they can close in as little as two weeks, giving you an edge in competitive markets.
+Hard money fix and flip loans have higher interest rates but offer several advantages that can justify the cost.
+They can close in as little as two weeks, giving you an edge in competitive markets.
 Many hard money lenders will also finance a portion of your renovation costs in addition to the purchase price.

 Conventional Loan